01 Aug Korg B2 Digital Piano – REVIEW | Best Piano under $650?

 This piano also includes a large music rack to put your music on which is really helpful considering many of these portable digital pianos have very small music racks.

-It is important for us to mention that although we rank this model as #1 under $650, as good as it is, some of the portable and furniture cabinet top name digital pianos over up to and over $1000 are even better with more piano playing realism!
+It is important for us to mention that although we rank this model as #1 under $650, as good as it is, some of the portable and furniture cabinet top name digital pianos over $1000 are even better with more piano playing realism!